MahjongRepository/tenhou-python-bot/project/mahjong/ai/README.md

 We unpack code and import it.
 - We run 3 old copy vs one new copy of AI logic.

-But I wasn't able to accompish this with Python imports.
+But I wasn't able to accomplish this with Python imports.

 Maybe some day I will do it,
 but for now we will have a separate file with old ai version.